Marking and Feedback

-To help you identify feedback in the learning process, below are some suggestions about what feedback looks like at Culcheth High School.
+To help you identify feedback strategies used at Culcheth High School see the list below.
 However, please note this list is intended for exemplification only and is not a checklist of everything you will see in all books.
 Individual department practices are detailed on our website.

 - Teacher marks a code or symbol or annotates a section of work in a lesson to be reviewed.
 These actions require the student to make the corrections in the lesson themselves.